 Q: Using Visual Studio Code, I accidentally initialized a Git repo on a folder with a massive number of files, like my entire hard drive.
 Now VS Code is too slow to use or hangs.
 What do I do?

 A: First, to get VS Code running again, exit VS Code, then open a command prompt and run

-which opens VS Code in a new window.
+(That command opens VS Code in a new window.)